-In 1963 investors from Connecticut bought the company, incorporating it as the Flexitallic Gasket Company, Inc. By 1970 Flexitallic had been sold to Turner & Newell, a British asbestos and manufacturing company.
+In 1963, investors from Connecticut purchased the company, incorporating it as the Flexitallic Gasket Company, Inc. By 1970, Flexitallic had been sold to Turner & Newell, a British asbestos and manufacturing company.

 Asbestos Use by Flexitallic

-Asbestos also added strength to materials, helping make gaskets more durable, long-lasting and resistant to erosion or chemical reactions.
+Asbestos also added strength to materials, making gaskets more durable and resistant to erosion.
 Finally, asbestos was inexpensive and readily available.
-The spiral wound gasket contained some of the highest levels of asbestos and caused many liability cases against Flexitallic.
+The spiral wound gasket contained some of the highest levels of asbestos, resulting in many liability cases filed against Flexitallic.

 Asbestos Trust Fund

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster